garciart/network-automation/exercises/README.md

  no login
 ```

 The ```exec-timeout 0 0``` line means that connections over the console and auxiliary ports will not time out and close.
 The ```logging synchronous``` line means that console messages will not suddenly appear in the middle of a command.
-Instead, console messages will end with a new prompt (which you corrected in the [Set up the device's logging process](#set-up-the-devices-logging-process "Set up the device's logging process") exercise).
+Instead, console messages will end with a new prompt (which you corrected in the [Set up the logging process for the device](#set-up-the-logging-process-for-the-device "Set up the logging process for the device") exercise).

 While not setting a session time limit is dangerous, the last two lines, ```privilege level 15``` and ```no login```, can cause even worse problems.
-The ```privilege level 15``` line means that whoever connects to the device through the console and auxiliary ports will have full access to the device's commands, including reading and writing configuration files.
+The ```privilege level 15``` line means that whoever connects to the device through the console or auxiliary ports will have full access to the device's commands, including reading and writing configuration files.

 >**NOTE** - Cisco devices have 16 privilege levels (0 through 15).
 13 are customizable, while three are set by the IOS:
 >